isomerpages/mci-corp/media-centre/press-releases/_posts/2024-05-31-post-Summary of the Asia Tech x Singapore (ATxSG) Government to Government Roundtable on Online Safety.md

 variant: tiptap
 ---
 <p>Summary of the Asia Tech x Singapore (ATxSG) Government-to-Government
-Roundtable on</p>
-<p>Online Safety by Chair and Minister for Communications and Information</p>
-<p>Mrs Josephine Teo, Friday, 31 May 2024</p>
+Roundtable on Online Safety by Chair and Minister for Communications and Information Mrs Josephine Teo, Friday, 31 May 2024</p>
 <p>Sentosa, Singapore: Ministers and senior government officials from around
-the world met today at</p>
-<p>the ATxSummit for a closed-door Government-to-Government Roundtable discussion
-on Online</p>
-<p>Safety (“Roundtable”).
-Minister for Communications and Information and
-Second Minister for</p>
-<p>Home Affairs Mrs Josephine Teo, who Chaired the Roundtable, released the
+the world met today at the ATxSummit for a closed-door Government-to-Government Roundtable discussion on Online Safety (“Roundtable”).
+Minister for Communications and Information and Second Minister for Home Affairs Mrs Josephine Teo, who Chaired the Roundtable, released the following Chair’s Summary:</p>
-following Chair’s</p>
-<p>Summary:</p>
 <p>“At the Government-to-Government Roundtable on 31 May, we discussed the
-topic of online safety,</p>
-<p>with a focus on children safety, and AI-generated misinformation and deepfakes.
-There was broad</p>
-<p>consensus that there is an urgent need to curb the threat of online harms,
-especially for vulnerable</p>
-<p>groups, and for regulations to keep pace with advances in technologies,
-such as generative AI.
-We</p>
-<p>had a constructive exchange of views on how governments and policymakers
-can foster a positive</p>
-<p>and inclusive online environment that promotes trust, respect, and meaningful
-participation for all</p>
-<p>users.”</p>
+topic of online safety, with a focus on children safety, and AI-generated misinformation and deepfakes.
+There was broad consensus that there is an urgent need to curb the threat of online harms, especially for vulnerable groups, and for regulations to keep pace with advances in technologies, such as generative AI.
+We had a constructive exchange of views on how governments and policymakers can foster a positive and inclusive online environment that promotes trust, respect, and meaningful participation for all users.”</p>
 <p>On online safety, with a focus on children safety, the Roundtable participants
 reflected their</p>
 <p>concern that children, who are spending more time online for learning,